radtadpole/kmsite/README.md

 # Hi, I'm Kyle!
-### I'm geography student at the University of Oregon in focusing on spatial analysis, cartography, and data visualizations — combining mapping software, GIS tools, and design principles to create visually compelling maps.
+### I'm geography student at the University of Oregon focusing on spatial analysis, cartography, and data visualizations — combining mapping software, GIS tools, and design principles to create visually compelling maps.

 ## Projects
 ### > Maps